rufataliy/simple-tables-react/README.md

 ### Deep nested data structure

-You can have array of nested object and access properties with dot notation referencing
+You can have an array of nested objects and access properties with dot notation referencing

 ```tsx
 import React from 'react'